PAESCAL-SciDAC5/task-notes-integration-to-E3SM/2022-2023_aero_emis_drydep_coupling/2023_v3/2023_v3_notes.md

 # Work log

-  After considering and exploring several possibilities, I now try to follow Wuyin's suggestion to create a new branch in the `v3atm` repo off its current master (sync'ed with E3SM master by Wuyin), then cherry-pick my changes made to `NGD_v3atm`.
+After considering and exploring several possibilities, I now try to follow Wuyin's suggestion to
+- create a new branch in the `v3atm` repo off its current master (which was sync'ed with E3SM master by Wuyin on 2023-02-17), then
+- cherry-pick my changes made to `NGD_v3atm`.

 ## Checking out master and create baseline results